 GSC places high priority on providing leadership opportunities for its students in a supported environment.
 There are many ways in which students at GSC can get involved and take on leadership roles.
 All roles are supported and coordinated by experienced members of staff.

 Peer Support Leaders

 The primary purpose of the Gisborne Secondary College Peer Support Program is to build positive and respectful relationships between students across the school.
-Year 11 Peer Support Leaders plan and run regular sessions with all the Year 7 students during their respective 4SP and Project classes.
+Year 11 Peer Support Leaders plan and run regular sessions with all the Year 7 students during their respective Connect classes.
 These sessions focus on building the personal and social skills which will help Year 7 students transition from Primary to Secondary School and foster a sense of belonging within the college.
 The Year 7s are supported and encouraged within the Program and with other activities offered by the College, such as School Athletics and Production.
 During the year, the Peer Support Leaders work in teams and build their leadership capacity through training, practice and reflection.
 They act as positive role models, and through their engagement with the Year 7s they strengthen and reinforce the school values of Respect, Achievement, Innovation and Diversity.